heoelri/adopac/labs/lab1/lab1.md

 What you can see above is a very simple pipeline that contains only a few pieces.
 Let's quickly go through the items we can see there:

 * **trigger** define which changes or actions will trigger our current pipeline.
 We will cover triggers in more detail in one of the next labs.
-* **pool** defines the setup of our build agent that's used to run our pipeline.
+* **pool** defines the setup of our build agent that is used to run our pipeline.
 You can configure things like managed or unmanaged agents, the operating system and other things.
 * The **steps** section contains one or more tasks.
 * **script** is an alias for a script task that can execute bash commands and scripts.